go-aah/docs/request-life-cycle.md

       - Note: route is not evaluated at this point.
   * Route Lookup: Based on request path.
       - If it's static file route then server process that request via `http.ServeContent`.
-          - Static Files deliveries does call `OnPreReply` and `OnAfterReply` server extensions.
+          - `OnPreReply` and `OnAfterReply` server extension points applicable to Static File delivery. does call .
       - If no route found then below one of the action performed based on request.
           - If `Redirect Trailing Slash` opportunity is found then server redirects that request to the new URL.
 It can be controlled via [`routes.conf`](routes-config.html).
           - It does HTTP auto `OPTIONS`.
 User defined `OPTIONS` take precedence over auto.
 It can be controlled via [`routes.conf`](routes-config.html).